michalmarczyk/clj-lazy-json/README.md

 ## Usage

+### Overview

+`clj-lazy-json` defines a lazy tree representation for JSON documents and a method of processing JSON documents so represented.
+The latter is based on a query / path specification language for matching nodes in a JSON document (vaguely resembling -- simplified -- XQuery, CSS selectors and the like); a `define-json-processor` macro allows one to package a handful of paths together with appropriate callbacks in a regular Clojure function which can then be used to process JSON documents.

-JSON documents can be parsed into a lazy tree representation by the `lazy-parse` function, which expects as its argument anything acceptable to `clojure.java.io/reader` (e.g. a `File`, `URI` or a ready-made `Reader`). `parse-string` is a convenience wrapper for dealing with JSON documents contained in strings.
+JSON text can be parsed into the lazy tree form by the `lazy-parse` function, which can be called on anything acceptable to `clojure.java.io/reader` (e.g. a `File`, `URI` or a ready-made `Reader`). `parse-string` is a convenience wrapper for dealing with JSON documents contained in strings.

-The trees are meant to be processed by calling callback functions registered for "paths"; for example
+During development, rather than defining named JSON processing functions, it may be convenient to use the `process-lazy-json-tree` function; for example

     (process-lazy-json-tree (parse-string "{\"foo\": 1, \"bar\": 2}")
                             {}